adamhrv/vframeio/content/docs/research/3d-printed-data/index.md

 - Print at 0.2mm layer height for prototype and 0.1mm for final print
 - Post-process with wet sandpaper using 100-200-400-800 for smooth surfaces
 - Avoid using electric sanding with dry sandpapers as it can melt plastic
-- Additionally use primer to fill gaps in layer lines between wet sanding
+- Use primer to fill gaps in layer lines between wet sanding
 - Use brush or spray painting to finalize
-- Combine materials (metal screws, connectors) to add more real textures where possible
+- Combine materials (metal screws, connectors) to add more real material texture where possible

 Safety
 - 3D printed replicas are safe and effective alternative to using real munitions in training datasets
 - 3D printed replicas are lightweight and easily transported
-- 3D printed replicas can be disassembled and safely transported to unique locations and then reassembled whereas using "real" replicas poses a risk to travel safety measures
+- 3D printed replicas can be disassembled and safely transported to unique locations and then reassembled whereas traveling with "real" replicas can be more challenging

-Test/Train/Val
-- Annotated photos of 3D prints are as effective as photos of real objects when high fidelity is achieved and can replace or enrich existing real-object training/val/test dataset imagery
-- Diversify photos by capturing objects with multiple cameras, lenses, lighting conditions, dirt, backgrounds, camera angles
-- Low-quality artifacts of the replica will be encoded into the detection profile

 ### Acknowledgments